firecmsco/firecms/README.md

         every property is displayed

 * `excludedProperties`: Properties that should NOT get displayed in the collection view.
-        All the other properties from the the entity are displayed It has no effect if the properties value is set.
+        All the other properties from the entity are displayed.
+        It has no effect if the `properties` value is set.

 * `filterableProperties`: List of properties that include a filter widget.
 Defaults to none.